Neugierdsnase/python-inquirer-executor/README.md

 ## Contributing

 Contributions and improvements are very welcome.
 Please write a test for your code contribution and use the [Black code formatter](https://pypi.org/project/black/) when editing the code in this project.

+If you have played around with the package and you think what you have created would make a good example project, I would absolutely love to merge it into the examples folder, please make sure to comment your code so others can understand what you are doing.

 ## License